 The Lhasa-Nyingchi trains will be the first bullet trains in Tibet, and they are to be put into operation in July 2021.
 The train journey will be only 3 hours, which is 5 hours faster than by road.

-It will eventually connect with high-speed railways in Sichuan province of the Nyingchi-Ya'an-Chengdu rail line.
+It will eventually connect with high-speed railways in the Sichuan province of the Nyingchi-Ya'an-Chengdu rail line.
 The Sichuan-Tibet Railway is to be the second railway into Tibet after the Qinghai-Tibet Railway.

 - 8 Days Chengdu Pandas, Sichuan Cuisine and Lhasa Tibetan culture Tour